 7.6.19 Job Restoration Rights:

 An employee taking FMLA Leave must generally either be restored to his/her prior position or to an equivalent position in terms of pay, benefits, responsibilities, and authority.
 Job restoration may be denied where a job elimination has occurred that would have terminated the employee’s job or placed him/her in a different job.
-Job restoration may also be denied to certain highly compensated employees if necessary to avoid substantial and grievous economic injury to the Village. e
+Job restoration may also be denied to certain highly compensated employees if necessary to avoid substantial and grievous economic injury to the Village.

 7.6.20 Pay During Leave: